RsyncProject/rsync/rsync.1.md

 no matching pattern is found, then the filename is not skipped.

-Aside: because the interactions of filter rules can be complex, it is useful to use the `--debug=FILTER` option if things aren't working they way you expect.
+Aside: because the interactions of filter rules can be complex, it is useful to use the `--debug=FILTER` option if things aren't working the way you expect.
 The level-1 output (the default if no level number is specified) mentions the filter rule that is first matched by each file in the transfer.
 It also warns if a filter rule has trailing whitespace.
 The level-2 output mentions a lot